An interesting discussion (we think) for today: Tumblr user “madlori” has some line editing advice you might not like.

 It will seem a Herculean task, but it’s worth it.
 Many authors swear by this technique, and doing it once makes you fearless.
 Adding it as a regular part of your writing routine will surely make you a formidable line editor.

-If this sounds like something you might just try, but you’d like to get your line editing skills a little more finely honed with expert guidance before you take the leap, get yourself access to AutoCrit and run your story through it first.
+If this sounds like something you might just try, but you’d like to get your line editing skills a little more finely honed with expert guidance before you take the leap, create a free AutoCrit account now and run your story through it first.
 Faster than you know, looking out for all the line editing essentials will be second nature to you thanks to AutoCrit’s accessible visual highlighting and informative breakdown of every area of concern.